0b01/rickyhan.com/_posts/2018-04-16-the-best-kept-secret-rust-feature.markdown

 categories: jekyll update
 ---

 Surprisingly few know about the built-in pretty-printer.
-In the book, there is only a [short passage](https://doc.rust-lang.org/book/second-edition/ch05-02-example-structs.html) that mentioned `{:#?}` in passing.
+In the book, there is only a [short passage](https://doc.rust-lang.org/book/second-edition/ch05-02-example-structs.html) that mentions `{:#?}` in passing.

-It aligns data structures based on their nested positions and automatically derived with `Debug`.
+It aligns structs and enums based on nested positions and is automatically derived with `Debug`.
 Recently, I'm working with some custom AST.
-This is the print out for a typed AST:
+Here is the print out for `println("{:#?}", typed_ast)`:

 ```rust
 TyProgram(